-In the Actions column for the job trigger you want to delete, click the three vertical dots, and then click Delete.
+In the Actions column for the job trigger you want to delete, click the more actions menu (displayed as three dots arranged vertically) , and then click Delete.

 Alternatively, from the list of job triggers, click the name of the job you want to delete.
 On the job trigger's detail page, click Delete.

-- Learn more about creating jobs and job triggers, using either Cloud DLP in the GCP Console, the Cloud DLP API, or client libraries in several programming languages: Creating Cloud DLP jobs and job triggers.
+- Learn more about creating inspection jobs and job triggers, using either Cloud DLP in the GCP Console, the Cloud DLP API, or client libraries in several programming languages: Creating and scheduling Cloud DLP inspection jobs.